The Most Effective (and Most Unused) Volunteer Tool

 2. Align volunteers with your stories.

-Gossip, complaining, and disagreements can potentially turn an amazing group into one that’s splintering.
+Gossip, complaining, and disagreements can splinter a once amazingly united group.
 If it happened with the disciples, our teams are vulnerable to it, too.
 Stories are a surprising way to reverse, or even avoid, this dynamic.
-Share the story of the boy who decided to follow Jesus to remind volunteers why they’re there.
+Share a story of a child in your ministry who decided to follow Jesus to remind volunteers why they’re there.
 Remind them of unity with stories of things they accomplished together.
 Or paint a vision of what your ministry could be using someone else’s story.

 3. Motivate with your stories.